makersacademy/bowling-challenge/README.md

 # I'd feel more confident If we could generate random rolls and simulate a game of bowling but apparently that's not the right way to go.

 # I'll set up the project files and do some more research.

+# Hours and some meditation later I refactior and pass the first test.